apalmer1377/factorus/README.md

 |:------------:|:---------:|:----------:|:--------------:|
 |      C/C++       |  &#10003; |  &#10003;  |      N/A       |

+NOTE: Factorus support for C++ currently uses the same code as for C; as such, Factorus may not work properly for more complex C++ code.

 Factorus also has commands for reverting changes and rebuilding projects, for stability and sanity testing.

 ## Examples